Becoming (Buffy the Vampire Slayer): Part 2

 Angelus tortures Giles for information and entertainment.
-Buffy finds Whistler in Giles' apartment and they discuss Angel's reversion to Angelus.
+Buffy finds Whistler in Giles' apartment, and they discuss Angel's reversion to Angelus.
 He reveals that Angel was destined to stop Acathla, not awaken him.

 Buffy is nearly arrested, but Spike attacks the policeman and offers a temporary alliance.
 He has no wish to see the world destroyed, and is jealous of Angelus' attentions to Drusilla; he will help Buffy stop Angelus if she allows him and Drusilla to leave town.
 Buffy and Spike go to her house to talk, but meet Joyce.
 Buffy is forced to tell her about her role as a vampire slayer.
 Joyce tells her daughter not to come back if she leaves the house.
 Buffy leaves anyway.

 Xander sits by the comatose Willow and confesses his love for her.
 She wakes up, but the first person she asks for is Oz.
 Willow is determined to try the curse again.
-She sends Xander to tell Buffy her plans, hoping she can stall until the curse is complete.
+She sends Xander to inform Buffy of her plans, hoping she can stall until the curse is complete.

 Buffy goes to the library to retrieve Kendra's sword.
 She encounters Snyder, who gleefully announces that she is expelled.
 Spike returns to the mansion, concealing that he is well enough to walk.
 To keep Angelus from killing Giles, Spike suggests that Drusilla use hypnosis.
 She appears to Giles as Jenny, and he tells her that Angelus is the key.
 He must use his own blood, not someone else's, to awaken Acathla.

 Buffy returns to Whistler, who tells her that if Angelus has awoken Acathla, only Angelus' blood can again defeat him, in the process sending both evil beings to hell.
-On her way to the mansion she meets Xander, who decides not to pass on Willow's message.
+On her way to the mansion, she meets Xander, who decides not to pass on Willow's message.